-Sessions was about the same so it was almost purely driven by better conversions.
+Sessions remained about the same so it was primarily driven by higher RPMs.

-Even so, it’s nice to see an uptick, especially since I spent 0% of my time on it during this last month.
+Even so, it's nice to see an uptick, especially since I spent 0% of my time on it this month.

-Going forward, I will likely dedicate 5-10% of my time to optimizing existing content (using my improved content processes), writing 1-2 articles a month, and reinvesting the cash flow into backlinks from an agency.
+Going forward, I'll likely dedicate 5-10% of my time to optimize content, publish 1-2 posts a month, and reinvest the cash flow into backlinks via an agency like SEOButler.

 This way, I can keep the website active while I work on setting up new ones.

-Last month, I touched on niche research and a couple ways to brainstorm ideas.
+Last month, I touched on niche research and a couple different ways to brainstorm ideas.

 This month, I used an excellent framework from The Authority Site Sytem 3.0 to further define and refine my niche research and niche selection process.